HumanOsv/SnippetKick/README.md

     software = gaussian

-Keywords for gaussian, mopac, or lammps
+Keywords for gaussian or mopac

 *1. Gaussian*